ramner98/linux-booster/README.md

 ##### For weak computers is recommended to use liquorix-kernel even if GPU drivers are not supported.
 #
 #
-##### Performance may vary depending on computer hardware, GPU usage, type and power of computer cooling components and the kernel
+##### Performance may vary depending on computer hardware,kernel,GPU usage,type and power of computer cooling components.

 ### Enjoy!